br-imen/OP-project_2/op-project_2/README.md

 ## Installation:

-To run the program, prepare the environement and install requirements.txt, then execute the script books.py
+To run the program, prepare the environement and install requirements.txt, then execute the script books.py with an argument url of the of the website to scrap

 ```
 python -m venv venv